rust-lang/rfcs/text/0000-uninitialized-uninhabited.md

 users.

 Although this is a problem in principal it's unlikely to come up much in practice.
-It can't be common for someone to change an inhabited exported type to being uninhabited; and any library consumers would already be unable to use `uninitialized` with a generic `T`, they'd have to be using it with the exported type specifically to hit a regression.
+I doubt it's common for someone to change an inhabited exported type to being uninhabited; and any library consumers would already be unable to use `uninitialized` with a generic `T`, they'd have to be using it with the exported type specifically to hit a regression.